Quick Answer

 Digital Banks

 Digital banks like Maya Bank, GCash (CIMB), Tonik, and GoTyme operate entirely through mobile apps.
-Without the overhead of physical branches, they can offer significantly higher interest rates — typically 3% to 6% per year.
+Without the overhead of physical branches, they can offer significantly higher interest rates — typically 2.5% to 4.5% per year on standard rates, with some promo rates advertised higher.
 They also tend to have no maintaining balance requirements.
 The trade-off is that you cannot visit a branch, and some have lower transaction limits.

 Many Filipinos use both: a traditional bank for salary deposits and bill payments, and a digital bank for savings where they earn a higher interest rate.
 This combination gives you the best of both worlds.